 What is the difference between Quality Assurance and Quality Control?

 While Quality Assurance (QA) and Quality Control (QC) are closely related concepts, they differ in scope and focus.
-Quality Assurance primarily involves proactive measures aimed at preventing defects, ensuring adherence to quality standards, and optimizing processes.
+Quality Assurance primarily involves proactive measures to prevent defects, ensure adherence to quality standards, and optimize processes.
 On the other hand, quality control entails reactive measures focused on identifying and rectifying defects in post-production.
-QA is about preventing errors, while QC is about detecting and correcting them.
+QA is about preventing errors, while QC is detecting and correcting them.

 How to Find a Job in Quality Assurance

 Additionally, consider pursuing relevant certifications or further education to enhance your credentials and stand out to potential employers.
-You can also work with recruiters in quality assurance who can search for you.
+You can also work with quality assurance recruiters who can search for you.

 Top Skills in Quality Assurance